-Obstructions

-If something has blocked the driver seat while recalling a memory position, the recall may stop.
-Remove the obstruction.
-Then do one of the following:

-If manually recalling the position, press and hold the appropriate manual control for the memory item that is not recalling for two seconds.
-Try recalling again by pressing the appropriate memory button.

-- If automatically recalling the position, press and hold the appropriate manual control for the memory item that is not recalling for two seconds.
-Try recalling again by opening the driver door and pressing a on the RKE transmitter. - If recalling the exit postion, press and hold the power seat control rearward for two seconds.
+If something has blocked the driver seat while recalling the exit position, the recall may stop.
+Remove the obstruction; then press and hold the power seat control rearward for two seconds.
 Try recalling the exit position again.

-If the memory position is still not recalling, see your dealer for service.
+If the exit position is still not recalling, see your dealer for service.

-Heated and Ventilated Front Seats
+Heated Front Seats